fellegitt/CodeFormatter/README.md

 It exposes two public methods:

-- `CodeFormatter.FormatModule([ModuleName As String])`
+- `CodeFormatter.FormatModule([module  As Variant])`
-  Formats a specific module by name.
-If no module name is provided, the currently active module will be formatted.
+ Formats a specific module.
+You can pass either the module's name as a string or a VBComponent object (to format a module from another VBA project).
+If no argument is provided, the currently active module will be formatted by default.

 - `CodeFormatter.FormatProject()`
   Formats **all modules** in the current VBA project.